zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

     - At least 3 hours
 - Language
   - Load pack: GE 110words, FR 100words, SP 100words: 2-3 hours(When doing other stuffs)

+## Creating an efficient, low-mental friction context switch map of strategy
+- So, its seems never possible to mimick a complete highly-focused timechunk for uni-lateral or bi-lateral hustles because you have multiple hustles on-going.
+- It's a good chance to train your context switch strategy with heavy loads

+- English translation 2 Programming
+  - Strategy
+    - Physical environments
+    - Mental state
+    - Music